DirectMyFile/ace.dart/README.md

 This project is a core part of my (yet unpublished) application.
 I am open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect high test coverage.
-I have no interest in frameworks or integrating unnecessary dependencies.
+I am very cautious regarding the addition of any framework or external dependency.

 _Ace.dart uses the MIT license as described in the [LICENSE][license] file, and follows [semantic versioning][]._